Estimated reading time: 5 minutes

 Question?
 Call Attorney Thomas Gallagher, 612 333-1500

 And Attorney Thomas Gallagher is an expert guide.
 He’s been doing it for decades.
-So he can do it again for you.
+And he can do it again for you.
 Attorney Thomas Gallagher has helped many juvenile clients charged with sex crimes avoid adjudication.
-And he welcomes calls to discuss representation in a phone consultation.
+He welcomes calls to discuss representation in an initial phone consultation.

 More